MFW2000/electronic-client-dossier/README.md

 In order to start development, the following steps need to be followed:

-1. Run the `composer install` command to install all necessary modules
+1. Run `composer install` to install all necessary composer modules
+2. Run `npm install` to install all necessary npm modules
-2. Duplicate the `.env.example` file and rename the file to `.env`
+3. Duplicate the `.env.example` file and rename the file to `.env`
-3. Configure the `.env` file for local development
+4. Configure the `.env` file for local development

 ## Deployment